 You and your pet don’t stay in the same place all the time, so it follows that you’ll want an air purifier you can take with you.
 This mini option from Pure Enrichment weighs under 1 pound and has a rechargeable battery with up to 12 hours of battery life.

-If you or a family member suffers from an allergy to pet dander, an air purifier can help clear the air and reduce your sniffling and sneezing.
-The Honeywell Insight Air Purifier (view at Kohls) uses a True HEPA filter and when used with its Honeywell Enhanced Pet Odor Reducing Air Purifier Filter (view at Walmart) (sold separately) it reduces pet dander and odors in spaces up to 500 square feet.
-For those in smaller spaces, the Hamilton Beach TrueAir Compact Pet Air Purifier (view at Amazon) is an affordable option that works well.
+Our top pick is the Honeywell Insight Air Purifier (view at Kohls) since it uses a True HEPA filter and when used with its Honeywell Enhanced Pet Odor Reducing Air Purifier Filter (view at Walmart) (sold separately), it reduces pet dander and odors in spaces up to 500 square feet.
+For those in smaller spaces, the Hamilton Beach TrueAir Compact Pet Air Purifier (view at Office Depot) is an affordable option that works well.

 What to Look for in an Air Purifier